m-ld/m-ld-security-spec/threats/e-invoicing.md

 ### user

-The human user of the draft order system interacts with the authentication service to obtain an authentication token which is valid for the local app.
+The human user of the order system interacts with the authentication service to obtain an authentication token which is valid for the local app.
 In this model we do not specify the implementation details of the token creation; nevertheless, something like [OpenID Connect](https://openid.net/connect/) would be typical.
 The authentication service itself is out of scope.

-Once authenticated, the user makes data entries into the draft order, according to their access rights.
+Once authenticated, the user makes data entries into the order, according to their access rights.

 ### local app

 The local desktop or mobile app accepts data entries from the user and updates the local state of the draft invoice.
-The update are propagated to other copies of the draft order by publishing them to the messaging service.
+The update are propagated to other copies of the order by publishing them to the messaging service.
 Changes are also propagated to the local storage on the device, so that if the network is unavailable, they are not lost when the app is closed or otherwise terminates.

 Note that data entry, operation publication and saves to local storage may be subject to batching or other optimisations to limit traffic.

-The local app also coordinates contract points directly with the draft order service.
-This process requires the local app and the draft order service to have a network connection.
+The local app also coordinates contract points directly with the order service.
+This process requires the local app and the order service to have a network connection.
 Multiple local app instances may be involved, (e.g. at both the buyer and seller) at the same time or possibly sequentially, depending on the coordination protocol.

 ### messaging

-The messaging service propagates data updates to every remote copy of the draft order in a publish/subscribe pattern.
+The messaging service propagates data updates to every remote copy of the order in a publish/subscribe pattern.
 Each published message is delivered to multiple subscribers concurrently ("fan out").

 In order to publish and subscribe to the messaging service, any client must present a valid authentication token.
 This token is verified with the authentication service as required (not necessarily with every client interaction).

 Note that the messaging service may be implemented as a cluster or even a global service spanning data centres and edge devices.

-### draft order service
+### order service

-The draft order service serves three primary functions:
+The order service serves three primary functions:

-1. It maintains the persistent copy of the draft order, so that if a user device rejoins the collaboration, it is able to 'see' the most recent state possible (not including edits made on offline devices that have not yet re-connected).
+1. It maintains the persistent copy of the order, so that if a user device rejoins the collaboration, it is able to 'see' the most recent state possible (not including edits made on offline devices that have not yet re-connected).
 It also sustains a level of data safety in case user devices are destroyed.
 It therefore acts as a subscriber to the messaging service, for which it needs an authentication token (as decribed above).
 In this case, this is a machine token, not representing any specific user.
 2. It offers a suitable protocol for contract coordination (e.g. [a two-phase commit](https://en.wikipedia.org/wiki/Two-phase_commit_protocol)).
 The outcome of a contract point can be a document, in which case the service may be responsible for composing the document.
 If the document requires digital signatures, these are obtained as part of the contract coordination.
-As the protocol is not (necessarily) enacted through the messaging service, the draft order service must be able to verify user tokens passed to it by contract participants.
+As the protocol is not (necessarily) enacted through the messaging service, the order service must be able to verify user tokens passed to it by contract participants.
 3. At suitable points, it updates the local bookkeeping system.
 This could include both filing documents, and notifying values such as invoice totals.
 This may require authentication of the service to the bookkeeping system, but may also rely on the organisation local area network.

 ## 3. threats